endo5501/WinSelector/README.md

 # Internal spacing between icon and title (in pixels)
 InternalSpacing=5

+# Enable Shift+Click to close window (true/false)
+# When enabled, Shift+Left-click on a tile will close the window
+# Default: false
+EnableShiftClickClose=false

 [Display]
 # Index of the display to show the panel on
 # 0 = Primary display